OxCGRT/covid-policy-tracker/README.md

 ### Getting data from this GitHub repository
 ![Data link to OxCGRT](https://github.com/OxCGRT/covid-policy-tracker/workflows/Data%20link%20to%20OxCGRT/badge.svg) <-- status of connection to OxCGRT database

-The [/data](data/) folder in this repo contains recent exports from the OxCGRT.
+The [/data](data/) folder in this repo contains recent exports from the OxCGRT database.
 You are welcome to build applications that draw directly from this repository.
 - The CSV file [/data/OxCGRT_latest.csv](data/OxCGRT_latest.csv) is a full export from the database presented in "list" format with each country-day as a single row.
 This CSV is updated every hour from the main database, and the badge above shows whether this data link is functioning correctly.
+- The CSV file [/data/OxCGRT_latest_withnotes.csv](data/OxCGRT_latest_withnotes.csv) is a full export from the database in "list" format _with_ a column of notes from our data collectors for each indicator.
+This is also updated every hour from the main database.
+Please note that some of the comments contain commas and other characters interpreted as a delimiter, and so may cause problems when parsing this CSV file.
 - The [/data/timeseries](data/timeseries/) folder contains individual timeseries for each indicator (except S8-S11, for which our data coverage is not consistent) in CSV format, as well as a combined Excel file with a tab for each indicator.
 This is updated periodically – usually daily – and the date will be listed in the commit description and at the bottom of each sheet.

 ### Data quality